 The Association of Southeast Asian Nations (ASEAN) was formed in 1967 by Indonesia, Malaysia, the Philippines, Singapore and Thailand.
-Brunei Darussalam, Vietnam, Lao PDR, Myanmar and Cambodia joined in later years to make up today’s ten ASEAN Member States.
+Brunei Darussalam, Vietnam, Lao PDR, Myanmar, Cambodia and Timor Leste joined in later years to make up today’s 11 ASEAN Member States.

 Australia became ASEAN’s first Dialogue Partner in 1974 – formalising our shared goal to deepen our relationship.
 With over fifty years of cooperation, ASEAN and Australia are committed to working together to maintain a peaceful, stable and prosperous region.